 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
-The Leopard Horse with Ear-Bouquet.
+The Tiger Horse with Ear-Bouquet.
 The splendidly long-tailed stallion in wonderfully easy movement to the right in fine hilly landscape with village marked by a steeple, the fine head with bright eye and swelled nostril turned to the beholder.
 Apart five horses partly romping and rolling.
 After the portrait painted from life by

 Christian Ludwig Baron von Löwenstern